Please help us preserve the integrity of these trails by riding only when they are firm and dry.

 Ride only on trails open to motorized use.

 E-bike use on the Ridge to Rivers trail network is restricted to trails and roads that currently allow motorized use.
-Federal agency partners prohibit e-bikes and other motorized devices on all trails that cross BLM and USFS land.
-Approximately, 52 miles of motorized trails are accessible for e-bikes.
+Federal agency partners prohibit E-bikes and other motorized devices on all trails that cross BLM and USFS land.
+Approximately, 52 miles of motorized trails and primitive roads are accessible for E-bikes.

 - 8th Street Extension